 Facial Trauma and Injuries

 Oral and maxillofacial surgeons are trained, skilled, and uniquely qualified to manage and treat various forms of facial trauma and injuries.
-Dr. Jason LeMoine, Dr. Vijay Parmar, Dr. Bradley Koch, Dr. Charles Ellis and Dr. Reda Taleb are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+Dr. Jason LeMoine, Dr. Vijay Parmar, Dr. Bradley Koch, and Dr. Charles Ellis are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations